| Extra Information: | Born at Bowdon in 1880, the son of James &

 eventually died on 23/01/1970 aged 85 years.

-See also the Fairbank family records.
+from this incident.
+See also the Fairbank

 Although not individually named, Edwin is one of